pm67nz/hpc_training/_lessons/000-architecture.md

 Multi-Cluster Spectrum Scale filesystems.

 #### Main improvements
-* Faster processors so current work is done faster.
+* Faster processors compared to those on Fitzroy or Pan
 * GPGPU (General Purpose Graphical Processing Unit) nodes to support science codes and visualisation
-* A Linux user environment that will make it easier to manage work, develop and run research workloads/jobs, and apply data analytics tools.
+* A Linux user environment that will make it easier to manage work, develop and run research workloads/jobs, and apply data analytics tools
 * Increased storage capacity and hierarchical storage management to minimise the need to move data between the HPC storage and a user’s home institution, and underpin the new interactive data analysis services.
-* Vastly increased file system performance reducing the time spent reading and writing data to the filesystems.
+* Vastly increased file system performance, reducing the time spent reading and writing data to the filesystems.
 * More advanced feature sets which provide more opportunities to develop faster codes.